Visual AI, computer vision, imaging and cameras, robotics & automation, depth sensing, forensic and expert image analysis, media cryptography

 Competitive analysis, market research, IP portfolio analysis, patent generation and IP development

-We work hard to win your trust and confidence is priority #1.
 An ongoing business relationship and continued business are mutually beneficial, so every effort is made to understand your requirements and provide the best possible solution within your project parameters.
+Find out if Krig Research has the expertise and experience you need.

-A free initial consultation is available on request.
+A free confidential consultation is available on request.
 Krig Research provides complete engineering services to complete any visual computing project.
-In addition, we can add intelligence to your business via competitive analysis, patent portfolio development, product positioning, and industry trends.
+In addition, specific projects can be executed to enhance your business via competitive market analysis, patent portfolio development, product positioning, technology briefings, and special reports.

 The NeuroMatrix(tm) system contains a working model of the visual cortex of the human brain, including models of the eyes, early visual processing centers, and higher level reasoning centers.
 Capable of learning precise signatures of individual objects.